Skip to content

 what3words: chatted.geologist.ketchup

-Wheelchair accessibility: No.
+Wheelchair accessibility: Limited

 Terrain & incline: Paths run along the base of a ridge and other paths run up the hillside where moderate effort is required to access the open views and the Pepperpot monument.